Middlest1/odin-recipes/README.md

+#odin-recipes
 This project will put my HTML skills to the test.
-Beyond HTML, I will be use the command line within Xubuntu on a VM, utilize git for version control, and store my project on GitHub.
+Beyond HTML, I will be use the command line within Xubuntu on a VM, utilize git for version control, and store/visualize my project on GitHub.